Francophile: Spain

-Francophilia in Spain can be documented from the establishment of the Bourbon monarchy in the early 18th century, when the political model associated with Louis XIV, that of the centralised Catholic absolute monarchy, was developed under his nephew king Philip V of Spain.

 Between 1700 and the mid 20th century, francophilia played a major role in Spain both culturally and politically, comparable to the Atlanticism-Americanophilia that emerged in the second half of the 20th century.
 Francophilia was closely linked both to a cultural appreciation for French civilisation, but also to a desire to see France (or a certain interpretation of France) as a political model.
 Often rival groups in Spain, clashing over their desired political vision, would each turn to a different French example to legitimise their arguments.

 Francophilia in Spain can be documented from at least the establishment of the Bourbon monarchy in 1700, when the political model associated with Louis XIV, that of the centralised Catholic absolute monarchy, was developed under his grandson king Philip V of Spain.
 During this period France served as a model for the monarchy's political and administrative reforms, as well as cultural and intellectual inspiration: the Real Academia for instance, was founded on the model of the Académie Française.